Plenary Talks

 Head of the Fusion Technology Department, EUROFusion

-Gianfranco Federici has 30 years of professional experience in fusion engineering and fusion reactor design and R&D, plasma-facing component design and R&D, plasma surface interactions, breeding blanket design and R&D. NET Team (1990-1992); ITER EDA Team (1993-2006); EFDA (2006-2007); Fusion for Energy (2008-2010); EFDA (2011-2013), EUROfusion (2014-today).
+Gianfranco FEDERICI has 30 years of professional experience in fusion engineering and fusion reactor design and R&D, plasma-facing component design and R&D, plasma surface interactions, breeding blanket design and R&D. NET Team (1990-1992); ITER EDA Team (1993-2006); EFDA (2006-2007); Fusion for Energy (2008-2010); EFDA (2011-2013), EUROfusion (2014-today).
 Today he is responsible for the coordination and technical oversight of the Design and R&D efforts in Europe aimed to the conceptual design of a DEMOnstration Fusion Power Plant (DEMO).
 Gianfranco Federici has Ph.D. in Nuclear Engineering, 1989, University of California, Los Angeles (USA), Master Degree in Nuclear Engineering, 1988, University of California, Los Angeles (USA); Degree in Nuclear Engineering, 1985, Polytechnic of Milan, (Italy).

 Head of the Fusion Technology Department, EUROFusion

-Professor/Director of Institute of Plasma Physics, Chinese Academy of Sciences
+Head of Fusion Engineering Research Division of Institute of Plasma Physics, Chinese Academy of Sciences

-Professor/Director of Institute of Plasma Physics, Chinese Academy of Sciences
+Head of Fusion Engineering Research Division of Institute of Plasma Physics, Chinese Academy of Sciences

 Dennis WHYTE